RESEARCH STARTER

 In the nineteenth century, a naturopathic concept emerged whose influence persists—namely, that regular, frequent, and complete bowel movements are necessary for optimum health.
 William Harvey Kellogg, of Kellogg’s cereal fame, wrote extensively about the dangers of “auto-intoxication” purportedly caused by inadequate waste elimination.
 He and others claimed that a concrete-like sludge builds up on the colon’s wall, increasing in thickness over time and destroying the health of the body.

-In the twenty-fist century, physicians have performed millions of direct examinations of the human colon using a colonoscopy without finding any evidence of such a coating.
+In the twenty-fist century, physicians have performed millions of colonoscopic examinations without finding any evidence of such a coating.
 Caked colons are a myth.
-Furthermore, conventional medicine has never observed any connection between elimination and overall health.
+Furthermore, conventional medicine has not found convincing evidence of a connection between elimination and overall health.
 Many people eliminate only once a week or so, and their health appears to be no worse than that of the general population.
 Another study found no connection between constipation and colon cancer.
+While bowel movement frequency varies, having fewer than three bowel movements per week is commonly used as a clinical marker of constipation and may be associated with reduced quality of life.

 Nonetheless, most people find occasional constipation unpleasant.
 For some, it becomes a severe, chronic problem.
 It can be associated with irritable bowel syndrome (IBS), in which case it is called constipation-predominant IBS.
 Conventional treatment for constipation involves mainly increasing exercise and intake of dietary fiber and water while reserving laxatives, suppositories, and enemas for emergencies.
 Various complementary and alternative treatments have also been proposed and are often promoted as "natural."
 Scientific evidence for the effectiveness of such treatments is mixed.